8 Things You Must Check on Your Car Before Your Next Road Trip

 Be ready for anything

 It’s a very good idea to pack a small emergency kit, including a flashlight, small blanket, first-aid kit, extra batteries, fire extinguisher, bottled water and snacks, spare tire, small safety cones, and some basic tools including jumper cables and a tire gauge.
 In addition, keep a copy of the vehicle owner’s manual in the glove box and make sure your cell phone is fully charged.
-On the other hand, make sure you never leave these items in your car.

 Bring winter essentials